THE PLATFORM

 Your author media kit, or press kit, is a thought-out, tangible way to promote yourself and your book with the intention of landing some form of publicity.
+And today we’re going to help you create a successful one.

+When creating your author media kit, it’s crucial to first consider your audience.
 Just as your book proposal is not for your readers, neither is your media kit.
-This kit is for potential interviewers, book store owners, bloggers, or anyone who may be interested in featuring you or your book.
+This kit is for potential interviewers, bookstore owners, bloggers, or anyone who may be interested in featuring you or your book.

-Think of it as a tangible elevator pitch: Your elevator pitch tells your entire story (ending included) so editors, marketers, etc., know what they’re working with.
+Think of it as a tangible elevator pitch: Your pitch tells your entire story (ending included) so editors, marketers, etc., know what they’re working with.

 Your marketing kit should include material that gives potential marketers information about you.
 Not teaser material, but concrete examples of your credibility as a writer, and of course, an excerpt from your book.